 Evaluation and monitoring

-- Practitioner surveys - All practitioners supporting Early Words Together sessions must complete a pre-programme survey before they run their first session, and a post-programme survey at the end of the programme in 2019.
-The link to the pre-programme survey can be found below.
+- Practitioner surveys - Practitioners supporting Early Words Together must complete a pre-programme survey before they run their first session.
+The survey can be found below

 - MLL early years assessment grid - an adaptation of the ECAT monitoring tool in line with the EAL proficiency stages